 Assembling the Envelope

-Note: Do not glue them to the inside of the envelope.
+Note: Do not glue them inside the envelope.

 Next, fold up the bottom flap to the junction of the side flaps.
-Place glue inside the 1/4″ seam, careful not to glue the envelope closed.
+Place glue inside the 1/4″ seam, and be careful not to glue the envelope closed.

 Note: You can hand stitch your envelope closed instead of gluing.